 The Shenandoah National Park is a national treasure.
 With over 200,000 acres of protected land housing “cascading waterfalls, spectacular vistas, and quiet wooded hollows,” the park never disappoints.
 Each trip is a unique experience.
 Whether you’re driving along Skyline Drive or hiking through the Appalachian Mountains, Shenandoah is a must on any nature goer’s list.

 The Wolf Trap National Park for the Performing Arts has shows from May through September, including musicals, dance, opera, jazz, and popular and country musical performances.
 Special events and traveling artists from around the world come to Wolf Trap to share their craft.
 The grounds surrounding the amphitheaters are prime-hiking trails, too.

-The Pocahontas State Park just outside of Richmond, Virginia is consistently one of the most popular park destinations in the state.
+The Pocahontas State Park just outside of Chesterfield, Virginia is consistently one of the most popular park destinations in the state.
 It is the largest state park with over 7,600 acres of land and two fishing lakes available to the public.
 It is currently undergoing massive renovations, but is open to the public during this tumultuous time.

 Smith Mountain Lake State Park in Huddleston, Virginia, is situated on one of the largest bodies of freshwater in the state.
 As such, many of the activities are water based, such as swimming, fishing, and boating.
 Nevertheless, hiking trails, primitive camping, and picnicking are frequent favorites of park-goers, particularly in colder months.

 Virginia Beach, Virginia, is home to First Landing State Park, which includes three indoor aquariums, showers, and water sport rentals.
 With over a million annual visitors, First Landing is consistently Virginia’s most popular state park.
 It is also the first planned state park of Virginia and is the site of Christopher Newport’s first landing in the Americas.